-When the FDA first approved transvaginal mesh, it went through an approval process referred to as a 510(k).
-The significance of this process is that little to no safety testing was done because all that is required for approval under 510(k) is a showing of substantial similarity to a previously approved product.
-Therefore, very little is known about the long-term effectiveness and overall safety of the transvaginal mesh patch.
-Because of this, many medical experts/ practitioners have gone on record in medical journals/publications with very strong statements against the widespread use of transvaginal mesh patch devices.
+When the FDA first approved these mesh patches, it went through an approval process referred to as a 510(k).
+Under this process, very minimal safety testing was done because all that is required for approval is a showing of substantial similarity to a previously approved product.
+Therefore, very little is known about the long-term effectiveness and overall safety of this device.
+As a result, many medical experts/practitioners have gone on record in medical journals and other publications voicing very strong statements against the widespread use of transvaginal mesh patch devices.

-Though each individual expert phrases the opinion in a slightly different way, the overall message is that, because of the extreme lack of knowledge related to transvaginal mesh and the severe complications its causing to women everywhere, the patches should be treated as experimental and restricted to use in investigative trials only.
-Medical experts around the country believe that if patients consent to the use of the transvaginal mesh patch, that consent should be based on the patient’s knowledge that the mesh device is an experimental device, and very little is known about its long term safety and effectiveness.
+Though each individual expert phrases their opinion in a slightly different way, the overall message is that, because of the extreme lack of knowledge related to this product and the severe complications it is causing to women everywhere, the patches should be treated as experimental and restricted to use in investigative trials only.
+Medical experts around the country believe that if patients consent to its use, that consent should be based on the patient’s knowledge that the mesh device is an experimental device, and very little is known about its long term safety and effectiveness.

-These reports and opinions have apparently reached the ears of the FDA, who have now released many advisory warnings about the transvaginal mesh patch, and have even reiterated previous warnings so that patients and the entire medical community are aware of the complications that continue to arise.
+These reports and opinions have apparently reached the ears of the FDA, who have now released many advisory warnings pertaining to the product, and have even reiterated previous warnings so that patients and the entire medical community are aware of the complications that continue to arise.